duckdb/duckdb-web/docs/extensions/postgres.md

 ## Connecting

-To make a PostgreSQL database accessible to DuckDB, use the `ATTACH` command:
+To make a PostgreSQL database accessible to DuckDB, use the `ATTACH` command with the `POSTGRES` or `POSTGRES_SCANNER` type:

 ```sql
 -- connect to the "public" schema of the postgres instance running on localhost in read-write mode